slowernews/wisdom-tldr/README.md

 > *'Think as you like but behave like others.' -- Robert Greene (38th law of power)*

-> *'If A is a success in life, then A equals x plus y plus z.
-Work is x; y is play; and z is keeping your mouth shut.' -- Albert Einstein*
+> *'If A is a success in life, then A equals X plus Y plus Z. Work is X; Y is play; and Z is keeping your mouth shut.' -- Albert Einstein*

 > *'Have exactly one vice.
 Two is too much.
 None makes you boring.
 Drink cocktails.
 Beer is for uncreative people.'*